juliandavid-garcia/First_milestone_project/README.md

 To let the recruiters interact with the examples displayed, all examples have a short description of the technology used as well as links to github on a _blank page.

-To facilitate the interaction with recruiters, a form and a text area are included; as well as the chance to download the Cv, in cases they require one to add to their data base.
+To facilitate the interaction with recruiters, a form and a text area are included; as well as the chance to download the Cv, in cases, recruiters require one cv to add to their data base.